opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

 ### Define skipping index settings

 1. Under **Skipping index definition**, select the **Add fields** button to define the skipping index acceleration method and choose the fields you want to add.
-An example is shown in the following image:
+An example is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-fields-skipping-index.png" alt="Skipping index add fields" width="700"/>